koaning/human-learn/docs/guide/finding-outliers/outliers.md

 A point is considered an outlier if it does not fall inside of enough drawn polygons.
 The number of poylgons that a point must fall into is a parameter that you can set manually or even search for in a grid-search.
 For example, let's repeat the exercise.
-The base setting is that a point needs to be in at least 1 polygon but we can change this to two.
+The base setting is that a point needs to be in at least one polygon but we can change this to two.

 ```python
 # Before